padrino/padrino-web/source/guides/generators.md

   adapter|sqlite|-a|specify orm db adapter (mysql, sqlite, postgres) {: .excerpt--small }

-The available components and their default options are same as the Project Generator.

----

-## Some examples:
+### Some examples:

 Show help and selected components:

 ~~~ shell
 $ padrino g component
 ~~~
-{: .excerpt--code }

-Add to minirecord with mysql and rspec in your project:
+Add to `minirecord` with `mysql` and `rspec` in your project:

 ~~~ shell
 $ padrino g component -d minirecord -a mysql2 -t rspec
 ~~~
-{: .excerpt--code }

 ---

 ## Task Generator

+Padrino provides generator for quickly generating new task for your app.

 >
   Options|Default|Aliases|Description